bessszilard/Udacity-Self-Driving-Car-Engineer-Nanodegree-Program/Project-8-PID-Controller/README.md

 ### Conclusions:

 **Kp** is important in the bends.
 If Kp is too small,  the car slides off in the bend.
-If Kp is too big, the controller oscillates, because actuation will be too big for a small errors.
+If Kp is too big, the controller oscillates, because actuation will be too big for small errors.

-**Ki** is important to minimize the error to zero.
-Ki is capable to eliminate biases.
-If Ki is too small, the error doesn't converges to 0.
+**Ki** is essential to minimize the error to zero.
+Ki is capable of eliminating biases.
+If Ki is too small, the error doesn't converge to 0.
 If Ki is too big, oscillation will occur.

-**Kd** is important to reduce the controller oscillation.
+**Kd** is vital to reduce the controller oscillation.

 ## Hyperparameter tuning

-I manually tuned the hyperparameters which steps are describes in [Thomas Braun Embedded Robotics p.
+I manually tuned the hyperparameters which steps are described in [Thomas Braun Embedded Robotics p.
 71. "4.2.4 PID Parameter tuning" sections](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.474.8129&rep=rep1&type=pdf).

 My debug message for debugging looked like this: